uguryavuz/machine-certified-linearizability/README.md

 docker exec -it tlaps-artifact-cont /bin/bash
 ```

-If you want to remove the container and the image, you can do so by running the following set of commands:
+If you want to remove the container and the image, run the following set of commands:

 ```bash
 docker rm tlaps-artifact-cont